jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Which is why the politics wasn't so heated in the past.
 Both sides we're selling the first trains, stoves, textbooks, pens, and so much more stuff that mostly sold itself.

-But, now we have neither primitive steam-powered factories nor mass hunger, illiteracy, and disease because we have the Industrial Age tools that solve those problems (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help).
+But, now we have neither primitive steam-powered factories nor mass hunger, illiteracy, and disease because we have the Industrial Age tools that solve those problems (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because the poverty fighting tools didn't exist yet).

 Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age philosophies, are out of date.
 Their time has passed.
 They mock the other's datedness for entertainment because that's the only way to maintain their own believers' loyalty and attract new buyers.
 Their sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
 Keep going!
 Don't them _them_ stop us!"